 "Scheduling argument in October will still meet the concerns raised by appellants in their motion, as no one will vote in person before November," Kelly wrote.

-Vic Walczak, legal director of the ACLU of Pennsylvania, one of the lawyers fighting voter ID, said in a telephone interview that the public interest is better served by an earlier decision.
+Witold "Vic" Walczak, legal director of the ACLU of Pennsylvania, one of the lawyers fighting voter ID, said the public interest is better served by an earlier decision.

 "The later this gets decided, the harder it will be to implement," Walczak said.